Belarus opposition leader criticizes Merkel's 'strange' calls with Lukashenko | DW | 22.11.2021

 Tsikhanouskaya said Belarusians found it 'very strange' that Merkel decided to get in touch with Lukashenko

-Exiled Belarusian opposition leader Sviatlana Tsikhanouskaya criticized Angela Merkel on Monday after recent phone calls the acting German chancellor had with Belarus leader Alexander Lukashenko.
+Exiled Belarusian opposition leader Sviatlana Tsikhanouskaya criticized Angela Merkel on Monday over recent phone calls the acting German chancellor made with Belarus leader Alexander Lukashenko.

 "From the side of the Belarusian people, it looked very strange," Tsikhanouskaya said in Vienna after attending a conference on Belarusian civil society.

-Though the opposition leader did concede that she understood why Merkel engaged with Lukashenko, in order to "deescalate the situation at the borders," Tsikhanouskaya said Lukashenko should not be legitimized through diplomatic dialogue.
+Though the opposition leader did concede she understood why Merkel engaged with Lukashenko, in order to "de-escalate the situation at the borders," Tsikhanouskaya said that Lukashenko should not be legitimized through diplomatic dialogue.

 Tsikhanouskaya said that EU leaders should "refrain from any contacts" with Lukashenko.

-Later on Monday, Merkel spoke with Tsikhanouskaya in a telephone call, where Merkel reiterated her support for the democratic process during the political crisis in Belarus.
+Later on Monday, Merkel spoke with Tsikhanouskaya in a telephone call, where the German chancellor reiterated her support for the democratic process amid the political crisis in Belarus.

-He said Merkel "stressed" that Lukashenko's government "must end the repression against the opposition and independent journalists, release prisoners, and enter into a serious dialogue with society in order to resolve the crisis through fair and free elections."
+He added that Merkel "stressed" that Lukashenko's government "must end the repression against the opposition and independent journalists, release prisoners and enter into a serious dialogue with society in order to resolve the crisis through fair and free elections."

-Shortly after last week's phone call, the German government released a statement confirming that communication between Merkel and Lukashenko had taken place about "the difficult situation on the border between Belarus and the European Union — especially about the need for humanitarian aid for the refugees and migrants there," though the statement did not refer to Lukashenko as the president of Belarus.
+Shortly after last week's phone call, the German government released a statement, confirming that communication between Merkel and Lukashenko had taken place to speak about "the difficult situation on the border between Belarus and the European Union — especially about the need for humanitarian aid for the refugees and migrants there," though the statement did not refer to Lukashenko as the president of Belarus.

-The dialogue between Merkel and Lukashenko is the first time a Western leader has spoken with the Belarusian strongman since the contested 2020 presidential elections, the outcome of which has been widely disputed in the West.
+The dialogue between Merkel and Lukashenko is the first time a Western leader has spoken with the Belarusian strongman since last year's contested presidential elections, the outcome of which has been widely disputed in the West.

-Acting German Foreign Minister Heiko Maas attended the Vienna conference via video link.
+Meanwhile, acting German Foreign Minister Heiko Maas also attended the Vienna conference which focused on the current situation in Belarus.

-"The domestic situation in Belarus is worse than ever," Maas said, adding that the exiled opposition must now remain united.
+Mass, who attended via video link, said: "The domestic situation in Belarus is worse than ever," adding that the exiled opposition must now remain united.

 Pressure on Lukashenko must be maintained, Maas said, referring to the European Union's fifth package of sanctions on Belarus, which is still being drafted.